priteshgudge/slam_project/README.md

 The report can be found here [SLAM Report](report/main.pdf).

+The RTAB-Map DB is on GITLFS.
+It can be accessed with this link https://github.com/priteshgudge/slam_project/blob/master/files/rtabmap.db?raw=true 467MB

 ## Part 1 - Kitchen World
 Part 1 of the project was performed with the following files.
 [Gazebo World File](worlds/kitchen_dining.world)